drodriguezSRL/spadSim/README.md

-# spadSim - Simulating binary SPAD frames from a standard video, directory of images, or single image <!-- omit in toc -->
+# spadSim - Simulating and digitizing SPAD frames <!-- omit in toc -->

-This is a small weekend(ish) hack where I've built a simulator that converts ordinary RGB videos into realistic SPAD-style binary photon frames using optical flow and poissonian statistics to model photon arrival rates.
+This is a small weekend(ish) hack where I've built tools to simulate and digitize SPAD-style binary photon frames.
+The simulator converts ordinary RGB videos into realistic 1-bit SPAD frames using optical flow and poissonian statistics.
+The digitization tool converts sequences of 1-bit SPAD frames into higher bit-depth images by summing detections.
 There's plenty of room for improvement (see [this section](#potential-future-implementations) as a reference) but works nicely as is.
 See and test for yourself 👇

 ![Image](example.gif)

 ![Image](demo.png)

 >📢**Updates:**
+> - (15 Mar 2026) Added `spad_digitization.py` script to digitize 1-bit SPAD frames into higher bit-depth images by summing consecutive frames.
 > - (15 Mar 2026) Now you can also input a single RGB image file and generate a given number of SPAD frames based on `--spad_rate` and `--duration`.
 > - (14 Mar 2026) You can also input a directory containing already extracted or existing RGB images.
 > - (2025-Dec-02) Demo uploaded.